djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 casper_state_during_epoch_in_question.total_prevdyn_deposits_scaled() > NON_REVERT_MIN_DEPOSIT
 ```

-A client considers a checkpoint justified if each of the following are true:
+A client considers a checkpoint justified if each of the following is true:
 * During an epoch, the current epoch's checkpoint is justified within the casper contract
 * The current dynasty deposits _during the epoch in question*_ were greater than `NON_REVERT_MIN_DEPOSIT`
 * The previous dynasty deposits _during the epoch in question*_ were greater than `NON_REVERT_MIN_DEPOSIT`